CLARIAH/wp6-missieven/docs/transcription.md

 Then the plain text follows until `- ( De rest van deze brief ...)`.

-The text, without punctuation is stored word by word on slots, in the feature `orig`.
+The text, without punctuation is stored word by word on slots, in the feature `trans`.
-All punctuation, including spaces, is stored on the slot of the preceding word, in the feature `trailer`.
+All punctuation, including spaces, is stored on the slot of the preceding word, in the feature `punc`.

 Whitespace will be normalized to single spaces or newlines.